thephpleague/url/4.0/uri/schemes/ftp.md

 ## Validating a FTP URI

-A FTP URI can not contains a query and or a fragment component.
+A FTP URI must contain the `ftp` scheme.
+It can not contains a query and or a fragment component.

 <p class="message-notice">Adding contents to the fragment or query components throws an <code>RuntimeException</code> exception</p>